GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 **Prospective students**: I am always actively looking for self-motivated PhD students to conduct research in responsible AI (e.g., fairness, interpretability/explainability, and privacy) and reliable AI (e.g., robustness and uncertainty quantification), causal machine learning, and data mining in general.
 I'm also happy to work with self-funded masters and undergraduate students.
 Interested students, please email me with your CV and transcript(s).

 <h3>News</h3>
+- [05/2024] Invited talk "Conformal Methods for Reliable and Fair Machine Learning" at the IDEAL Graph Representation Learning Workshop.
 - [05/2024] Our tutorial and survey paper "Safe Multi-Modal Machine Learning" are accepted to KDD'24.
 - [05/2024] Our NAIRR Pilot project on uncertainty quantification for LLMs has been selected!
 - [05/2024] Our paper "Conformalized Link Prediction" is accepted to KDD'24.